Tongue Tie / Frenectomies Treatment

 Inspire Dental Wellness in Orland Park offers a laser frenectomy with the LightScalpel CO2 laser.
-If you’d like to learn more about frenectomies then continue reading below to learn what a tongue tie release or lip tie release is and if you or your infant might benefit from a frenectomy by laser.
-If you are looking for a lip tie dentist or a tongue tie dentist to evaluate babies who are tongue tied or tongue tie in adults then give us a call at 708-460-6699 or fill out the form below to have someone from our office contact you.
+Continue reading below to learn if you or your infant might benefit from a frenectomy by laser.
+If you are looking for a dentist to evaluate babies or adults then give us a call at 708-460-6699 or fill out the form below to have someone from our office contact you.

 What is Lip Tie?